arnhemcr/financial/README.md

 CSV2trn [filters] transactions from CSV records in an account statement to a standard format.
 The format of the input CSV record is configured by an [XML] file, which contains the record's number and position of fields and its date layout.
-The output format for a transaction is either
+The output format for transactions is either
-[Ledger] journal entry or this module's CSV record.
+[Ledger] journal entries or this module's CSV records.

 For more information and examples, see `go doc` in the csv2trn directory.